davidcarlisle/ll/en/more-10.md

 ## Further amsmath alignments

-In addition to the `align*` enviornment shown in teh main lesson, `amsmath` has several other display math constructs, notable `gather` for multi-line displays that do not need alignment,and `multline` for spiltting a larger single excpression over multiple lines, aligning the
+In addition to the `align*` enviornment shown in the main lesson, `amsmath` has several other display math constructs, notable `gather` for multi-line displays that do not need alignment,and `multline` for spiltting a larger single excpression over multiple lines, aligning the